TheProctors/QuizMaster/PROCESS.md

 • The code is error free when run in the testing branch.

-• The code is well commented/documented
+• The code is well commented/documented.

-• The code has been reviewed by another team member
+• The code has been reviewed by another team member.

 • The code is implemented in the production branch and the production branch runs as intended.

+• The production branch is deployed to the product firebase hosting site.